 “I like to see pain as a multi-system problem, so all the components of pain that I have previously mentioned need to be addressed simultaneously in order to solve the problem.”

 Armed with this knowledge of the interaction between both systems, this can help many manual therapists understand pain itself better and why some of their clients or patients have persistent pain for many months or years.
+It may even help how acute pain could transition to chronic pain.

 While pain is much more complex than we previous thought, it actually makes our job easier.
 As long as we stay within our scope of practice and network with other healthcare professionals who can help us more complex problems, most of what we do is providing a safe environment, a pair of ears to listen, and quality affective touch that decreases the sense of danger to patients and clients.